 File-Based Session Storage keeps messages in set of files arranged in directory, and specified by OnixS::FIX::EngineSettings::logDirectory settings.
 This storage usually keeps data at two kinds of files: messages are kept in StorageId.summary and session state kept in StorageId.state file.
 StorageID is a generic name of storage and it is available through the OnixS::FIX::Session::storageId() method.

 In particular cases, it is needed to save space on disk and there is no need to keep the whole history of incoming and outgoing messages.
-To satisfy such requirements, File Based Storage could be configured to store messages in set of .summary files, instead of single one.
-Entire set of logged messages is split through several files called as "segments", and the oldest segments could be just removed without affection on the Engine functionality.
+To satisfy such requirements, File-Based Storage could be configured to store messages in a set of .summary files, instead of a single one.
+The entire set of logged messages is split through several files called as "segments", and the oldest segments could be just removed without affection on the Engine functionality.
 Details of this mode are described in the next section.

 Names of segments composed as: StorageID[-part-N].summary, where:

-During message interchange, files are created and fulfilled by following common algorithm:
+During message interchange, files are created and fulfilled by the following common algorithm: